iaescala/moogie/README.md

 Moogie_py.f is for wrapping MOOGIE in Python

 To use Moogiempi.f, instead compile MOOGIE using the makefile Makefile.mpi and edit the file Moogiempi.f accordingly (similar to Moogie.f).
 To execute, include the command "mpirun ./MOOGIE" in the body of your job submission file, where MOOGIE is contained in the relevant directory.

+# Citation #

+Please link to this repository, credit A. P. Ji for MOOG17SCAT, and cite Escala et al. 2019